Muscular Dystrophy

 National Learning Network run a number of courses which lead to a QQI Level 2 Major Award in Skill for Life.
 These courses equip students with foundation level personal, social and work-related skills that will enable them to progress to greater levels of independence and participation in their communities.

-You may be entitled to a state-funded assisted living or homecare service if you or a loved one are in need of support to live independently at home and to do the everyday tasks you want to do.
+HSE-Funded Assisted Living - You may be entitled to a state-funded assisted living or homecare service if you or a loved one are in need of support to live independently at home and to do the everyday tasks you want to do.
 Irish Wheelchair Association is the biggest provider of HSE-funded assisted living services for people with disabilities in Ireland.
 They provide a flexible service across the country carried out by skilled frontline healthcare workers called personal assistants.
-You can find out more here.

 As this can be a challenging area for MDI members, we suggest you get expert advice from a professional, such as a solicitor.
 Also, the following two organisations may be able to provide free guidance: